aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 ### 2. Create DynamoDB table

 At this point in time, you should already have the serverless.yml code to provision the DynamoDB table that records the rides.
-We need one more table to store a tally of the number of times each unicorn gets dispatched.
+We need one more table to store a counter of the number of times each unicorn gets dispatched.
+For simplicity, the unicorns will be uniquely identified by their name.

 To help you get started, you may paste the snippet just below everything in the <b>RidesTable</b> stanzas.

 ```YAML
     UnicornsTable: